-A recent trend in the interventional cardiology market that is driving total PCI procedure growth is the increased focus on complex PCI patients, and the development of specialized devices and treatment techniques for patients that would otherwise be treated with coronary artery bypass graft (CABG) procedures.
+Recently, the angioplasty procedure fluctuations have stabilized, and the procedural volumes are expected to finally experience positive growth.
+One of the factors driving angioplasty procedural growth is the increased focus on complex PCI patients.
+In particular, the development of specialized devices, like hemostasis valves and extension guide catheters, allows complex cases to be treated through minimally invasive treatments rather than through coronary artery bypass graft (CABG) procedures.
 A particular area that manufacturers and physicians believe is not being fully addressed by interventional techniques is the complex and higher-risk indicated patient (CHIP) population.